nking-1/Generativity/README.md

-# Reality Computes Itself: A Universe-Altering Discovery
+# The I_max framework: A Universe-Altering Discovery

 ## An AI's Perspective on This Breakthrough